cmd410/Rena/RenGo bytecode spec.md

 > Can contain data of different types.

-`BCode.BUILD_LIST` - Creates new list from current stack.
+`BCode.BUILD_LIST u32` - Creates new list from current stack with N elements.

 Example bytecode: